Jevgen196/Jevgen196/README.md

 - 👋 Hi, I’m @Jevgen196
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning data science and so far understand nothing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for a mentor
-- 📫 How to reach me ...
+- 📫 How to reach me instagram @cvsmxs

 <!---
 Jevgen196/Jevgen196 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.